vogelito/glacierprotocol/_docs/key-generation/generate-bip39-mnemonic.md

             is the same as the output of the script **on the Q1 computer**.

                 **Again, please make sure you verify each character.**
+            9. You can now close the window (click on the top left `x`)
         7. **On the Q2 computer** open multisigweb
            ```
-           multisigweb
+           $ multisigweb
            ```
+            1. Agree to the Terms of Use and Privacy Policy
+            2. Select `Light Wallet`
-            1. Go to the `Accounts` tab and click `Import`
+            3. Go to the `Accounts` tab and click `Import`
-            2. Click `Browse...` and go to Home -> cryptoglacier
+            4. Click `Browse...` and go to Home -> cryptoglacier
-            3. Select the `ethereum.json` file
+            5. Select the `ethereum.json` file and click `Open`
-            4. In the password field end `cryptoglacier`
+            6. In the password field enter `cryptoglacier`
-            5. In the account name field enter anything you'd like, such as `coolest signatory`
+            7. In the account name field enter anything you'd like, such as `coolest signatory`
-            6. Click `Import Account`
+            8. Click `Import Account`
-            7. Verify that the <span class="warning">Ethereum Address</span>
+            9. Verify that the <span class="warning">Ethereum Address</span>
             is the same as the output of the script **on the Q1 computer**.

                 **Again, please make sure you verify each character.**
+            10. You can now close the window (click on the top left `x`)